PoOnesNerfect/tsyncp/README.md

 ## Example

-Goal of the project is to provide extremely simple, intuitive and extendable primitives to pass data over the network.
+Goal of the project is to provide simple, intuitive but extendable primitives to pass data over the network.
 That's why this library uses Future-chaining extensively.

 Getting started is as easy as: